ircam-ismm/webaudio-tutorials/basics/encapsulating-logic.md

 ## Classes

-Classes are higher-level and more abstract than function.
+Classes are higher-level and more abstract than functions.
 They allow to put together some data and related logic into a common abstraction.
 Using classes, you can create several **_instances_** of the same object at the same time and manipulate them in a generic way.

 Just as with function, we have already seen several manifestations of classes in these tutorials.
 Indeed, the `AudioContext` is a class, as well as all `AudioNode`s and `AudioParam`s we have used so far are instances of generic classes.

-Let's see how we can declare a class, which represent a person with a name and an age:
+Let's see how we can declare a class, which represents a person with a name and an age:

 ```js
 class Person {